RoxaVN/openapi/README.md

 ALLOW_OPENAPI = 1 // by default, the OpenAPI URL will be hidden.
 ```

 The plugin automatically generates OpenAPI documentation for all installed RoxaVN modules with swagger ui.
-When in the **development** environment, it will automatically create documentation at link
+It will create documentation at link

 ```
 http://[DEV_SERVER]/__doc/openapi